Canadian Space Milestones

 In Ottawa, Industry Canada Minister John Manley and European Space Agency Director General Jean-Marie Luton sign agreements on Canada's part in two European Space Agency programs: the General Support Technology Programme (GSTP) and the Advanced Research in Telecommunications Systems Programme (ARTES).

-Canadian Space Agency Astronaut Dave Williams has completed his training as Mission Specialist and is assigned to the crew of mission STS-90/Neurolab, a 16-day mission to study the neurological system in microgravity, for launch in April 1998.
+Canadian Space Agency Astronaut Dave Williams has completed his training as Mission Specialist and is assigned to the crew of mission STS-90/Neurolab, a 16-day mission to study the neurological system in microgravity, launched April 17, 1998.

 From the Russian Cosmodrome of Plesetsk, the Interball-2 spacecraft is launched, carrying 11 scientific instruments, including Canada's Ultra-Violet Auroral Imager (UVAI), a camera system to study magnetic storm movements that take place in very high altitude over Earth's surface.

-The Canadian Space Agency headquarters in Saint-Hubert, Quebec, is officially renamed the John H. Chapman Space Centre to commemorate the father of the Canadian Space Program.
+The Canadian Space Agency headquarters in Saint-Hubert, Quebec, are officially renamed the John H. Chapman Space Centre to commemorate John Herbert Chapman, known as the father of the Canadian Space Program.

 In Beijing, William MacDonald Evans, then Canadian Space Agency President, signs a Cooperative Agreement on Space between Canada and China with Wang Tongye, Deputy Minister of COSTIND (Commission for Science, Technology and National Defense Industry).